Table of Contents

 Here is an example of what your Metric should look in when sharing it with a specific sales rep!

 When you are done entering the information, press the green Save Icon.

-Additional Options with your Sales Scorecard Dashboard
+Additional Options with your Sales Scorecard Metric

-Now that you have created dashboards for your sales reps and have shared them, you, as a Sales Manager, probably want a high level view of the overall proposed and closed opportunity dollar amounts.
+Now that you have created metrics for your sales reps and have shared them, you, as a Sales Manager, probably want a high level view of the overall proposed and closed opportunity dollar amounts.

 Date Range - Select the Date Range you want the KPI chart to report on.

 There are many options Aspire provides for you in this drop down, but you are able to create custom dates to use in the KPI chart.

 Score Card - Select all needed Score Cards of the employees you want on this chart.